ave-llan/music-machine/README.md

 D    E    G    F#
 ```

 Good music is often made up of just a few small patterns which are combined to make something bigger.
-For example, repeating `JupiterTheme` twice makes a nice sequence, so we might define larger pattern with it.
+For example, repeating `JupiterTheme` twice makes a nice sequence, so we might define a larger pattern with it.
 I will also add a final descending fifth at the end, just for fun:
 ```
 JupiterPattern: JupiterTheme  JupiterTheme  -5